phone-icon 02 4249 2860

 Top Swaps to Lower the Glycaemic Index of Your Diet

-Rather than cutting out foods completely, try these swaps to reduce your dietary GI:
+Rather than cutting out foods completely, consider these swaps, which are examples of ways to reduce your dietary GI:

 High GI FoodsMedium GI AlternativesLow GI Choices